AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test-writing/best-practices.md

 ## Contribute

-Although the Magento Core team and Contributors join forces to cover most of the features with tests, it is impossible to have this done quickly.
+Although the Adobe Core team and Contributors join forces to cover most of the features with tests, it is impossible to have this done quickly.
-If you've covered Magento Core feature with Functional Tests - you are more than welcome to contribute.
+If you've covered Adobe Commerce or Magento Open Source Core features with functional tests—you are more than welcome to contribute.

 ## Action group